 This means demanding that you fulfill needs that you aren't obligated to fulfill, that are not your responsibility nor your problem.
 Just because your partner feels they deserve something doesn't mean they're entitled to it every time, and even if they're entitled to the thing they want, doesn't mean that it's something you're responsible to provide for them.
-The most disturbing twist to this tactic is accusing you of abuse when you fail to meet these demands.
 For example, when a teenager wants (needs, deserves, etc) an iPhone and her parents refuse to buy it for her - that's not abuse and she has no grounds to call CPS because they are under no obligation to provide her with iPhones.
 They have to provide food, shelter, clothing, school supplies, and medical care. iPhones are optional.
-Between romantic partners this can take the form of parentifying, i.e. holding you responsible for their welfare: not waking them up on time, not reminding them to make dental appointments, not bailing them out of jail, etc.
+Between romantic partners this can take the form of parentifying, i.e. holding you responsible for their welfare: waking them up on time, reminding them to make dental appointments, bailing them out of jail, etc.

 Each of these tactics may sound odd on their own, without context, but they usually come in combinations.
 For example, your wife jeopardizes your career by constantly showing up at your office and deliberately humiliating you in front of your coworkers ("Honey, you forgot to take your antipsychotics this morning"), demands that you shave her legs for her, or else she'll call the police and tell them you molested her six-year-old last night.